 Appropriately Uses Anti-Anxiety Medication

-This metric gauges the percent of long-term residents who are prescribed antianxiety drugs.
-These medications are prescribed to patients experiencing anxiety and depression.
+This datapoint indicates the percent of long-term care patients which were prescribed antianxiety drugs.
+These medications are commonly used to treat patients suffering from depression or anxiety.

 Managing Depression Among Residents